MariusKuria/Summary-of-some-beginner-small-static-projects/README.md

 ## 🌟 About

-This project is for educational porpuses only.
-To train html and css tactics and techniques, also upload files working with github.
+This project is a summary of all small beginner projects in one place.
+Main task was to introduce html and css tactics and techniques, also upload files working with github.

 Site published at: https://github.com/MariusKuria/lempute1221